 Buying a home and getting a mortgage can be complicated.
 Adding the factor of being self employed, can make the process a little overwhelming.
-Rest assured, you have come to the right place to make the process as seamless and stress free as possible.
-As well as to get the best mortgage rates and best mortgage options for you needs.
+Rest assured, you have come to the right place to make the process as seamless and stress free as possible for a self employed mortgage.
+Learn more about a self employed mortgage in Ottawa here.

-There are many benefits with being self employed such as pay for performance, flexible working hours and write-offs.
+There are many benefits with being business for self such as pay for performance, flexible working hours and write-offs.
 However, sometimes those write offs can affect buying a house when a lender is looking at your two year average net annual income.

 With the right planning we can make qualifying for a mortgage while being self employed easier.

-To get started, here are some mortgage tips for self employed individuals:
+To get started, here are some mortgage tips for business for self individuals:

 Reduce your deductions in the years leading up to buying a house.
 This will help increase your Line 150 from your Notice of Assessments.
 Therefore, this will increase your average income that a lender will use to qualify you.